-Dr. Lauren Neal has over 15 years of experience in the life sciences industry with a focus on creating and delivering data science and machine intelligence solutions to accelerate precision medicine innovation.
+Dr. Lauren Neal has more than 15 years of experience in the life sciences industry with a focus on creating and delivering data science and artificial intelligence (AI) solutions to accelerate precision medicine innovation.

 Lauren has a Ph.D. in biomedical engineering from the Johns Hopkins University School of Medicine and a B.S. in electrical engineering from the University of Pennsylvania.